Veteran journalist and television presenter Andrew Marr has revealed that The Queen often mistakes the Russian President Vladimir Putin for himself.

-Speaking at a Royal Television Society event, Mr Marr said that Her Majesty constantly has to remind herself that she is talking to a world leader, not “that chap from the BBC”.
+Speaking at a Royal Television Society event a couple of years ago, Mr Marr said that Her Majesty constantly has to remind herself that she is talking to a world leader, not “that chap from the BBC”.

 He said that during a State Visit: “She and Putin were in the carriage coming from Parliament to Buckingham Palace and because it as an open carriage and there was a translator everyone could see them talking as they went up the Mall.”